wsdm-cup-2017/lettuce/README.md

 ## Estimating final scores

-The submission file containing final scores is generated using the *run* command:
+The submission file is generated using the *run* command:

 *Predicting scores using the regression model*: